fultonm/yew/website/src/pages/tutorial.md

 ## Components

 Components are the building blocks of Yew application.
-We can combine components, which can be made of other components, we build our application.
+By combining components, which can be made of other components, we build our application.
 By structuring our components for re-usability and keeping them generic, we'll be able to use them in multiple parts of our application without having to duplicate code or logic.